Derroylo/gitpod-tool/README.md

 - [x] Make the Tool extendable via shell scripts
 - [x] Save the tool configurations in a yml file
 - [x] Ability to update the tool via command
+- [ ] Define additional folders that should be included for extending this tool via shell scripts

 ## Documentation
 There is currently no documentation available but should be available in the coming weeks.
 If you want to try it, open [Shopware workspace sample](https://github.com/Derroylo/shopware-workspace-sample) in gitpod.
 In the terminal type `gpt -h` to get a list of the available commands.